 It is also worth noting that some store credit cards offer 0% interest for 36 months or even more.
 But there’s a catch called deferred interest.
 If you don’t pay the balance off within the 0% promotional period, interest is applied to the original balance – like it was there from the start.
 That means you owe all the interest you would have owed since the date of purchase.
 That said, if you can make a plan to pay everything back before the intro period ends, some store cards with deferred interest are decent.

 While there aren’t any traditional 0% APR credit cards with no interest for 36 months, there are plenty of attractive alternatives.

-Here are the longest 0% interest credit cards right now:
+Here are some of the longest 0% interest credit cards right now:

-JCPenney Credit Card: 0% deferred interest for 12-60 months, depending on the type and amount of the purchase.
+0% deferred intro APR for 6 - 24 months, depending on the type and amount of the purchase.

 Credit card companies make money off of consumers paying interest, so a 0% interest credit card for 36-months is like the bigfoot of credit cards.
 In other words, you won’t find one now and you probably won’t in the future.
 You’re much more likely to see 36-month terms on personal loans, auto loans, and deferred interest.